-Fitness is not all about engaging in excessive exercise, or enrolling in expensive gyms and the likes.
+Fitness is not all about engaging in excessive exercise or enrolling in expensive gyms and the likes.
 Sadly some even believe when you choose to be fit you have to get ready to start starving yourself. whatever your definition of fitness is, it’s high time you learn about it.

 We must promote the benefits of keeping fit, to help people understand why they should keep fit!

-Fitness has to do with both our physical and mental health, because the truth is our mental health would only be possible if our body is functioning well.
-In fitness we deal with nutrition, physical activities, stress-coping method, good relationships and career success.
+Fitness has to do with both our physical and mental health because the truth is our mental health would only be possible if our body is functioning well.
+In fitness, we deal with nutrition, physical activities, stress-coping method, good relationships, and career success.

-Almost everyone will testify to the fact that keeping fit is very important, but only few can tell you why it is important.
+Almost everyone will testify to the fact that keeping fit is very important, but only a few can tell you why it is important.
 When you understand it’s concept and importance, you’d find yourself naturally into it.

 Our health is dynamic and is always changing, we all have times of good health, times of sickness and maybe serious illnesses.
-So if we take responsibilities of our well being through fitness, we can improve our health on a daily basis.
+So if we take responsibility of our well being through fitness, we can improve our health on a daily basis.

 Staying healthy physically helps you stay healthy mentally, socially, emotionally, and spiritually.
-The two points I’ll be highlighting are: Physical activities and Nutrition.
+The two points I’ll be highlighting are Physical activities and Nutrition.

 Engaging in physical activities helps:

 - Decreases risk of heart disease, stroke, high blood pressure, high cholesterol, diabetes type 2 and other diseases.

 - Promotes better sleep quality.
 Relief stress.